Luis-Licea/luisliceatorres.com/content/posts/2025-06-01-cookbook/index.md

 Ingredients:

-- 400g beans
+- 400g pinto beans
 - 1,200g water
 - 12g sea salt

-Measure the beans, check them for stones, wash them to remove dirt, then add them in pressure cooker.
+Measure the beans, check them for stones, wash them to remove dirt, then put them into a pressure cooker.
 Add the water and the salt.
-Set the pressure cooker time to 40 minutes at high pressure.
-Different beans have different hardness, so less time may be needed so they do not turn out mushy.
+Set the pressure cooker timer to 40 minutes at high pressure.
+Different beans have different hardnesses so they require different cook times.

 ## Split Pea soup